oviesao/oviesao/README.md

 # Thanks for stopping by!

 I focus on front-end development, whilst steadily venturing into the back-end to become full-stack.
 With a degree in Information Systems and six years of programming experience, I enjoy building clean, interactive interfaces that feel smooth and intuitive.
-Coding aside, I’m into animation, comics, and support Chelsea 💙🦁⚽.
+Coding aside, I’m into animation, comics, and support Chelsea F.C.🦁⚽.
 I intend on diving into the world of robotics and AI in the foreseeable future.

 ---